-DESCRIPTION: Come join this interactive panel and learn how four companies are innovating in Resource Management capabilities leading to better outcomes for their enterprises.
+DESCRIPTION: Come join this interactive panel and learn how three companies are innovating in Resource Management capabilities leading to better outcomes for their enterprises.

 PANELISTS: Lloyd Norman, SVP, Senior Planning and Delivery Services Manager, Zions Bancorporation, Scott Reid, Vice President, Talent – Services, Ceridian, Amy Timmons, Manager, Resource Management Office, AppDynamics

 Symposium LunchTIME: 12:15 PM – 1:15 PM — Landmark B

 Panel Session: Managing Utilization and Time in a Professional Services OrganizationSESSION TYPE: Track 1: PS/CS

 TIME: 1:15 PM – 2:05 PM — Landmark A

 DESCRIPTION: Managing utilization and time for a Professional Services team is no easy task in a fast moving tech business.
 This panel of execs and RMO leaders from peer Professional Services teams will share their experiences and best practices for effective and efficient time and utilization management.
 During this panel session we will focus on maximizing utilization while managing the various time buckets (billable, PTO, training, etc.), and, the many constantly changing variables of supply and demand of professional services resources (both employee and contractors/partners).
 We will explore process tips, technology support, metrics, reporting, governance and more.

 PANELISTS: Gary Becker, Senior Manager, Resource Management, Amazon Web Services, Julie Nell, Director Global Capacity Management, Microsoft and Chris Nakovics, PS Global Resource Management Leader, ServiceNow